 Poor Posture brought on by weak core muscles causing us to slouch.
 Poor ergonomics while sitting and standing, computer screens not placed properly, poor seating, extended periods of cell phone use, all of which can disrupt the spine’s natural curves often causing compensation in the neck.

-Poor Sleeping Habits contribute to neck pain without realizing it.
+Poor Sleeping Habits contribute to pain without realizing it.
 Patients often ask me for advice on their sleeping habits.
 A good rule of thumb is:

 - There’s no good way to sleep on your stomach without hurting your neck!